 So, final VAT payable by Ram comes out to be Rs.10,000 – Rs.5,000 = Rs.5,000

-Why is VAT required and How is it useful?
+Why is VAT required and how is it useful?

 India was one of the last few countries to introduce VAT as a form of tax.
-Taxation process in India was believed to be exploited the most by businessmen and enterprises which had found loopholes for evading taxes.
+The taxation process in India was believed to be exploited the most by businessmen and enterprises which had found loopholes for evading taxes.
 VAT was introduced to minimize this evasion and render transparency and uniformity to the tax payment process.

-Value Added Tax is levied in multiple stages of production of goods and services and comes under the purview of various state governments.
+Value Added Tax is levied in multiple stages of the production of goods and services and comes under the purview of various state governments.
 Hence, VAT in India might slightly differ from one state to another.

 - VAT, when enforced properly forms an important instrument for tax consolidation of the country and as such helps towards solving the fiscal deficit issue to some extent